Profiles in Courage: African-Americans in Lowell

 The Quork-Lewis Family (1754-1954)

-Among the slaves, owned by Nathaniel Jennison, was Quork's sister Minor Walker.
+Those enslaved by Nathaniel Jennison included Quork's sister Minor Walker.
 In 1792, she married Peter P. Lewis, also from Barre, and they moved to Cambridge.
 There they purchased a home and raised a family of nine sons and two daughters.
 Their sons and daughters became leaders in the anti-slavery movement centered in Boston.
 About 1830, John and Sophia Lewis Levy, Walker Lewis, Simpson H. Lewis, Andrews V. Lewis, Samuel A. Lewis, Enoch Lewis, and Peter P Lewis, Jr. moved their families to Lowell.
 Their reasons are not clear: perhaps family ties, business expansion, anti-slavery activities, or better educational opportunities for their children.

 John Levy, hairdresser, was an agent for the Massachusetts Anti-Slavery Society and a paid organizer for the Annual National Anti-Slavery Bazaar held in Boston.
 In 1843, Levy worked with Maria Chapman and Sarah Clay to establish the Lowell Woman's Anti-Slavery Society and their anti-slavery fairs were held in Old City Hall.
 In 1844, Levy, along with William Lloyd Garrison, Frederick Douglas, and others, helped organize a series of one hundred anti-slavery conventions throughout Massachusetts.